 Spots and Dots

 Creating your own Dalmatian costumes?
-The signature Dali dots and spots are easy to DIY onto white clothing (or faux fur) using fabric paint, markers’ stamps, or iron-ons.
+The signature Dali dots and spots are easy to DIY onto white clothing (or faux fur for some methods) using fabric paint, markers’ stamps, or iron-ons.
 You can also sew your own spotty attire using pre-made print or polka dot fabric.
 Black and white spotted cow onsies and costumes make great bases to hack for DIY Dalmatian costume materials too.
+You can also buy ready-to-wear Dalmatian dog costumes (affiliate link), or just certain pieces, like ears or a tail, to go with a DIY spotty outfit.

 Firefighter and Firedogs

-This costume pairing is a fun and easy fit.
-You can put together a fireman costume using inexpensive ready-made costume supplies and materials.
-A fire hat helps if you can find or make one, but even just work pants, a t-shirt, and a pair of suspenders can help create the look.
-High visibility work wear can also be part of the costume style or you can add your own high-vis to a jacket, shirt, or pants using reflective tape.
+This costume pairing is a fun and easy fit for families with Dalmatians.
+You can buy a firefighter costume (affiliate link) or put one together yourself using inexpensive ready-made costume supplies and materials.
+A fire hat helps if you can find or make one, but even just utility pants, a t-shirt, and a pair of suspenders can create the look.
+High-vis work wear is also an option, or you can add your own to a jacket, shirt, or pants using reflective tape.
 Easy!
+You might even have all of the items around the house, or be able to reuse any new purchases.

 The Hundred and One Dalmatians

-An easy option could be Roger and/or Anita with their dogs.
-Their clothing could be easily replicated from your closet or with a little thrift shopping.
+Another themed option is anything and everything Hundred and One Dalmatians.
+Roger and/or Anita with their dogs is an option with clothing that could be pulled from your current closet or supplemented with a little thrift shopping.
 Add Dalmatians and perhaps a few extra props depending on your setting.
-Easy peasy.
-Of course, there is always the classic Cruella de Vil on the prowl for puppies (like me in our own family’s Dalmatian’s themed Halloween dress-up).
-Her wild hair and over the top attire are perfect for playing dress-up and there are all sorts of option for assembling a Cruella-like costume.
+Ready for themed Halloween fun!
+For a different approach, of course, there’s always the classic Cruella de Vil on the prowl for puppies (like me in our own family’s Dalmatian’s themed Halloween dress-up).
+Her wild hair and over the top attire are perfect for playing dress-up and there are all sorts of option for assembling a Cruella-like homemade Halloween costume.

 DIY Dalmatian Costume Ideas and Links